Rolandas1369/Iterators_examples/README.md

-# List comprehension examples in python
+# Iterators examples in python
 Examples of using list comprehension in Python

+1. List comprehension
+2. Lambda functions